 NOTE M - OPERATING LEASES

 The Council leases office equipment under non-cancelable operating leases.
-Lease expense for each of the years ended September 30, 2020 and 2019 was approximately \$70,000.
+Lease expense for the years ended September 30, 2021 and 2020 was approximately \$65,000 and \$70,000, respectively.

 Future minimum payments due on the leases are as follows: